Water Hydration Facts and Overview

 How much water each human needs to drink can vary tremendously depending on gender, body size, physical activity level and heat exposure.
 When the volume of water loss is greater than the volume of water intake, dehydration occurs.

 Dehydration may be caused by restricted water intake, excessive water losses, or a combination of both factors.
+Consuming dirty water could also cause dehydration, so to avoid waterborne diseases, it is recommended to use TDS meter to check for the total dissolved solids and to ensure that you are drinking safe and clean water.
+Mild dehydration is typically defined as loss of 2-5% of body weight due to water losses.
 Mild dehydration is typically defined as loss of 2-5% of body weight due to water losses.
 Mild dehydration produces predictable effects in humans including weight loss, thirst, mouth dryness, and swallowing difficulty.

 As dehydration becomes more severe, body tissues begin to shrink, the skin dries and wrinkles and fever may develop.
 Blood plasma volume and stroke volume decrease, which results in decreased blood flow to the skin.